formancehq/stack/components/fctl/membershipclient/docs/AnyRegion.md

 ### NewAnyRegion

-`func NewAnyRegion(id string, baseUrl string, createdAt string, active bool, name string, public bool, ) *AnyRegion`
+`func NewAnyRegion(id string, baseUrl string, createdAt string, active bool, name string, capabilities RegionCapability, public bool, ) *AnyRegion`

 NewAnyRegion instantiates a new AnyRegion object
 This constructor will assign default values to properties that have it defined,